emissary-ingress/emissary/docs/reference/upgrading.md

 ## Upgrading Ambassador

 Since Ambassador's configuration is entirely stored in annotations or a `ConfigMap`, no special process is necessary to upgrade Ambassador.
 If you're using the YAML files supplied by Datawire, you'll be able to upgrade simply by repeating the following `kubectl apply` commands.

-First determine if Kubernetes has RBAC enabled, run:
+First determine if Kubernetes has RBAC enabled:

 ```shell
 kubectl cluster-info dump --namespace kube-system | grep authorization-mode
 ```

 If you see something like `--authorization-mode=Node,RBAC` in the output, then RBAC is enabled.

 If RBAC is enabled: